dartwork-repo/dartwork-mpl/docs/gallery/06_specialized_plots/plot_3d.rst

 3D Plots
 ========

-3D surface and scatter plots.
+Combine 3D surfaces and scatters with consistent lighting and projection choices for presentations.

 ..
 GENERATED FROM PYTHON SOURCE LINES 7-45